-How do you know when you’ve just watched the best presentation you’ve ever seen?
+How do you know when you’ve just witnessed the best presentation skills you’ve ever seen?

 Two weeks ago I sat among 18,000 at a Las Vegas conference watching John O’Leary.

 Aged nine, he played with fire.

 A petrol canister exploded.

 He was left with 100% burns to his body.

 Yet in his 45 minutes on stage, he made us laugh, as well as cry.

 You know it’s the best you have seen when you want to tell everyone you meet all about it.

 When his Dad first saw him in the hospital, he braced himself for an almighty row.

 Instead, his Dad said he loved him and that he was very proud of him.